vishal-git/mlflow/README.md

 # Mlflow tutorial

-**Disclaimer:** I have borrowed some ideas and steps from the [MLOps Zoomcamp] (https://github.com/DataTalksClub/mlops-zoomcamp) as well as the [Mlflow documentation/tutorials] (https://mlflow.org/docs/latest/tutorials-and-examples/index.html).
+**Disclaimer:** I have borrowed some ideas and steps from the [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp) as well as the [Mlflow documentation/tutorials](https://mlflow.org/docs/latest/tutorials-and-examples/index.html).

 This repository contains a step-by-step process that demonstrates some of the core functionalities of Mlflow.

-#### Step 0: Run local experiments
+### Step 0: Run local experiments

 `0_run_experiments.py`

-This program demonstrates a simple model hyper-parameter search process.
-A data scientist splits the modeling data into three partitions and tries to find the best values for two hyper-parameters (`l1_ratio` and `alpha`) for an Elastic Net model.
-Four different values are tested for `alpha` and three for `l1_ratio`, resulting in 12 total combinations.
+This program demonstrates a simple hyper-parameter search process.
+We split the modeling dataset into three partitions and try to find the best values for two hyper-parameters (`l1_ratio` and `alpha`) for an Elastic Net model.
+Four different values are evaluated for `alpha` and three for `l1_ratio`, resulting in twelve total combinations.
 Two model evaluation metrics are reviewed (`rmse` and `mae`) by simply printing them in the output.

-#### Step 1: Track experiments (using Mlflow)
+### Step 1: Track experiments (using Mlflow)

 `1_track_experiments.py`

-This program shows how to use Mlflow Tracking to create an experiment and record the model hyper-parameters and metrics.
+We now use *Mlflow Tracking* to create an experiment and record the model hyper-parameters and metrics.
+Instead of just printing those values in the output (in Step 1), we now store these values in a systematic way so that they can be reviewed in future:

 The following Mlflow functions are introduced in this program: